DanielVF/2020_paradigm_ctf_writeup/readme.md

 ## Swap 👎

 Didn't solve this one.
 At least no one else solved it either.
 It looked like it might have been vulnerable to a numerical overflow, perhaps in the rate exponention.
+Mabye also the compiler bug that was fixed in 0.4.25, but was still present in 0.4.24 that this contract was built with.

 ```javascript
 value * 10**decimals / 10**18;